 Rather than working with a particular choice for the almost flow $\phi$ as in \cite{davie05a,friz}, we give here generic conditions on $\phi$.
 We generalize the multiplicative sewing lemma of \cite{feyel} and of \cite{coutin-lejay1}, introduced to solve linear RDE to a non linear situation.
 In this way, we construct directly some flows.
 In opposite to the additive and multiplicative sewing lemma, the limit is not necessarily unique.
 The approximations are assumed to be Lipschitz.
 This is not the case for the limit.

-Our framework is close to the one developed by I.~Bailleul in \cite{bailleul12a,bailleul13b} with a notable difference: in the previous article \cite{brault1}, we have shown that a flow may exist under some weak conditions even if the iterated products $\phi^\pi$ are not uniformly Lipschitz continuous.
-Similarly to I.~Bailleul, we have also shown that if $\phi^\pi$ is uniformly Lipschitz continuous for any partition $\pi$ (UL Condition) then it converges to a Lipschitz flow, which is necessarily unique.
+Our framework is close to the one developed by I.~Bailleul in \cite{bailleul12a,bailleul13b} as we also give two conditions which ensure that the iterated composition of the almost flows remain uniformly Lipschitz continuous, which we called in \cite{brault1} the \emph{UL condition}.
+One condition corresponds to the \emph{$\cC^1$-approximate flow property} of \cite{bailleul12a}.
+The other ones differs from the \emph{Regularity property} of \cite{bailleul12a}.

-The present article gives a sufficient condition, called the \emph{4-points control}, on the almost flow $\phi$ that ensures the UL Condition.
-We then study various consequences of this condition: existence of an inverse, unique family of solutions, convergence of the Euler scheme, ...
+This condition, called the \emph{4-points control}, ensure that the almost flow satisfies the UL Condition.
+In spirit, it aggregates both the spatial and the temporal regularity into a single condition.
+We then study various consequences of this condition: existence of an inverse, unique family of solutions, convergence of the Euler scheme,~...
 The \emph{4-points control} can be checked on the almost flow, which is then called a \emph{stable almost flow}.
-This condition is weaker that the one given by I.~Bailleul in \cite{bailleul12a,bailleul13b}: there it should roughly be $\cC^1$ with a Lipschitz continuous spatial derivative while in our case, the spatial derivative may be only Hölder continuous.
-The question of the existence of a Lipschitz flow without the UL condition, in relation with Stochastic Differential Equations, should be dealt with in a subsequent work.
+In \cite{brault3}, we show using Stochastic Differential Equations that a Lipschitz flow may exist while the UL condition is not satisfied.
+We also exhibit a condition that ensure the uniqueness of the flow but which is weaker than the UL one.